 - Intractable skeletal, muscular spasticity

-Other Information on the New Jersey Medical Marijuana License Process
+Other Information on the NJ Medical Marijuana License Process

 Where Can I Purchase MMJ in New Jersey?

 At the time of writing, there are over 25 dispensaries in NJ.
 In December 2021, the state approved the opening of 30 more marijuana dispensaries in preparation for the launch of recreational sales.
 Therefore, residents may soon have access to over 50 stores, although only a certain percentage will be MMJ dispensaries.
 Cardholders can, of course, buy marijuana from a recreational dispensary as well.